 - Comparing the properties of solids with the properties of liquids.

-- Communicating ideas, observations, and experiences throug writing, drawing and discussion.
+- Communicating ideas, observations, and experiences through writing, drawing and discussion.

 - Comparing shapes, sizes and characteristics of trees and leaves.